Relationship Therapy

 Relationship therapy works best when each partner uses the space for self reflection to understand the part you play in the relationship dynamic.
 It's easy to focus on what your partner is doing wrong, are you willing to reflect on your part in the problems your both experiencing?

 The outcome of therapy depends on your willingness to become curious about the world of the other.
-When you better understand where you're partner is coming from then you're more likely to behave compassionately towards them.
+When you better understand where your partner is coming from then you're more likely to behave compassionately towards them.

 When partners engage in this deeply connected way of seeing and respecting the other, relationships thrive.